 Finally, as a pre-opening of the festival, on Saturday 25th September the exhibition Women in agricultural work through documents from the SDF Historical Archive will be inaugurated in Omegna at Forum, Fondazione Museo Arti e Industria.
 A fundamental insight into the life of the Italian 20th century through the extraordinary contribution of women in the agricultural work, thanks to the material preserved by the SDF Historical Archive (photographs, brochures, house organs, commercial material).
 The exhibition is open until Sunday 10th October, free admission.

 Corto e Fieno thanks for the support: Fondazione CRT, Fondo Europeo di Sviluppo Regionale Italia-Svizzera, Fondazione Cariplo, Regione Piemonte, Comune di Ameno, Comune di Miasino, Città di Omegna, ATL della Provincia di Novara, Ricola, SDF Archivio Storico, S.O.M.S.
-Omegna, La Stampa, 1977, Touring Club Italiano, Cineforum Omegna, Forum Omegna, Parco della Fantasia Gianni Rodari, Biblioteca Civica di Omegna, Consorzio Nebbioli Alto Piemonte, Lago d’Orta Plastic Revolution, Amossola, Consorzio Maggiore, Comune di Borgomanero.
+Omegna, La Stampa, 1977, Touring Club Italiano, Cineforum Omegna, Forum Omegna, Parco della Fantasia Gianni Rodari, Biblioteca Civica di Omegna, Consorzio Nebbioli Alto Piemonte, Lago d’Orta Plastic Revolution, Amossola, Consorzio Maggiore, Comune di Borgomanero, Italgrafica.